What does this funding get me?

 - SC Energy Office’s Energy Saver Tool

-- Affordable loans for clean energy projects are gradually becoming available through the Greenhouse Gas Reduction Fund.
+- Affordable loans may soon be available through the Greenhouse Gas Reduction Fund.

-- RTI is making subgrants for environmental justice projects under the EPA’s Environmental Justice Thriving Communities Grantmaking Program.
+- RTI was making subgrants for environmental justice projects under the EPA’s Environmental Justice Thriving Communities Grantmaking Program, but that program is on hold because it was terminated by the EPA, an action that is now the subject of ongoing lawsuits.

 What are examples of projects that have been selected for awards?